-Policies and legal: continued disclosure requirements: we are already subject Carbon taxes, if introduced, would likely have the biggest impact before we fully Business as Usual: As noted in the Delayed Transition pathway. b) Assurance: consideration of regulatory compliance is included in the assurance programme led by the Risk & Assurance function. to mandatory legislation, such as SECR and CFD and compliance requirements may reduce our emissions.
-So far, industry practice has been to voluntarily bake in the environmental cost of doing business into their financial c) Accreditation: we maintain a number of accreditations and registrations to meet a number of contractual and statutor obligations.
-SECR disclosure is included on pages 52 and 53.
-CFD disclosure is included here. well increase.
+Policies and legal: continued

+- · disclosure requirements: we are already subject to mandatory legislation, such as SECR and CFD and compliance requirements may well increase.
 For the advertising sector, for example, there is ongoing discussion around the optional disclosure of 'advertised emissions': the emissions that arise from the uplift in sales generated by advertising, which could become mandatory over time.
-This landscape is expected to also impact our clients and supply chain and have impacts on their business models; and statements via offsetting but we would expect mandatory taxes to become more common over time.
-These risks are considered low in the short term but expected to increase over time, especially in a scenario where the world fails to apply the appropriate attention to these issues and as a result, temperatures warm by greater than 2°C. Emerging regulation impacts our clients, whether mandatory or optional, such as disclosure requirements, advertised emissions and carbon taxes.
-Our intention is to work with clients who have sustainable business models and are committed to the low-carbon transition.
-This should limit the impact of these risks over time. carbon pricing: governments around the world may introduce additional levers, such as carbon taxes over time, to incentivise climate progress.
+This landscape is expected to also impact our clients and supply chain and have impacts on their business models; and - carbon pricing: governments around the world may introduce additional levers, such as carbon taxes over time, to incentivise climate progress.
 This could impact us and our clients.